turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 * The update of the data model should happen in the `deleteFromStorage` method that is defined in the `ToDoList` class.

 A user should be able to mark their to-do cards urgent so that they know which they need to complete first.
-* Todo cards that are marked as urgent should persist upon reloading the page.
+* To-do cards that are marked as urgent should persist upon reloading the page.

 The one feature we **do not** need to implement local storage is: